frequent questions

 The payer and the beneficiary may only be charged the costs invoiced by the respective payment service provider.

-As a rule, the prices of credit transfers and instant transfers are freely defined by the providers.
+As a rule, the prices of standard and instant transfers are freely defined by the payment service providers.
+However, the price of an instant transfer may not be higher than that of a standard transfer carried out in the same circumstances.

 If the customer exceeds the limits mentioned above (e.g. by making a transfer of more than €30), the payment service provider may charge a fee, which, nevertheless, must not exceed: